-The countdown is almost over!
+The countdown is over!
 The 50th season of Survivor officially begins tonight, Wednesday, February 25 at 8pm ET on CBS and Paramount+ with the 3 hour premiere episode, “Epic Party.”
 Grab your buffs, grab a snack, and get comfy because this is the longest premiere episode in Survivor history!

 With the first episode taking up CBS’s entire primetime slate, it feels like an homage to some prior seasons—when episodes were only 60 minutes instead of 90—where we’d kick off a new game with two back-to-back episodes on the first night.
 If that’s the case, we could potentially be seeing two castaways going home right off the bat.